 These Zucchini Hash Browns are a yummy and easy way to sneak more veggies into your diet!

-- 2 c. grated potatoes, squeezed dry with paper towels
+- 2 cups grated potatoes, squeezed dry with paper towels

-- 2 c. grated zucchini, squeezed dry with paper towels
+- 2 cups grated zucchini, squeezed dry with paper towels

 - Sour cream for serving